 Antiracism: Research • Teaching • Public Engagement

-Drawing upon the flexibility of the virtual environment—all of our programming in AY 20-21 will be virtual—we are committed to supporting the work of emerging, early-, and mid-career scholars and teachers, with a particular emphasis on welcoming BIPOC and BAME scholars and teachers in the US and abroad.
-We envisage that these events will draw audiences from the University of Maryland and beyond.
-Our intention is to contribute to the development of antiracist scholarship and pedagogy, and to offer public engagement with our various communities beyond campus in the service of promoting antiracism in all its forms.
-We are also committed to making these events accessible.
+Events drew upon the flexibility of the virtual environment and supported the work of emerging, early-, and mid-career scholars and teachers, with a particular emphasis on welcoming BIPOC and BAME scholars and teachers in the US and abroad.
+These events drew audiences from the University of Maryland and beyond.

 Eugenia Zuroski (McMaster University, Canada) and Aisha Wilks (McMaster University) discuss Antiracist pedagogies, beginning with Zuroski’s essay, "'Where Do You Know From?': An Exercise in Placing Ourselves Together in the Classroom."

 Invisible Bondage: The Other Side of Working on Shakespeare and Race in the Age of Covid-19

 David Sterling Brown (Binghamton University, SUNY) in conversation with Arthur Little (UCLA).

 Roundtable on Indigenous Studies and British Literatures with Dr. Nikki Hessell (Te Herenga Waka [Victoria University of Wellington]) and Dr. Robbie Richardson (Princeton University).
 Moderated by Dr. Megan Peiser (Oakland University; Tribal Affiliation: Choctaw Nation of Oklahoma).